lgbt-foundation/whitepaper/whitepaper.md

 Hornet also sells advertising space in the app and on their website to premium advertisers through a direct salesforce, headquartered in New York City, or through advertising networks and exchanges all around the globe.
 Directly and indirectly, many major brands like Verizon, GlaxoSmithKline, Iberia, Hilton, Uber, Apple are using Hornet’s massive audience reach on a social mobile channel to attract the pink dollar.

-Hornet pledges to implement a digital wallet based on the LGBT Token as soon as the platform is ready to launch, instantly catapulting millions of users into the crypto community and empowering them to play their hand in a safe yet meaningful way, economically.
-Specifically the wallet will allow users to view their balance, based on blockchain and sidechain entries, review transactions, link to earning and spending opportunities for LGBT Token, and allow to transfer LGBT Token for a small fee between its members.
+Hornet pledges to implement a digital wallet based on the LGBT Token, instantly catapulting potentially millions of LGBT members into the crypto community and empowering them to play their economic hand hand in a safe yet meaningful way, economically.
+Specifically the wallet will allow users to view their balance, based on blockchain and sidechain entries, review transactions, link to earning and spending opportunities for LGBT Token, and allow thr transfer of LGBT Token for a small fee between its members.

 Furthermore, Hornet pledges to migrate its existing Reward program for community contributions from current “Perks” to LGBT Token.